ispc-lab/NeuralPCI/README.md

 ## Introduction

 This repository is the PyTorch implementation for **NeuralPCI**.

+NeuralPCI is an end-to-end 4D spatio-temporal Neural field for 3D Point Cloud Interpolation, which implicitly integrates multi-frame information to handle nonlinear large motions for both indoor and outdoor scenarios.

 <img src="img\overview.jpg" width=85%>

-NeuralPCI is an end-to-end 4D spatio-temporal Neural field for 3D Point Cloud Interpolation, which implicitly integrates multi-frame information to handle nonlinear large motions for both indoor and outdoor scenarios.
+The 4D neural field is constructed by encoding the spatio-temporal coordinates of the multi-frame input point clouds via a coordinate-based multi-layer perceptron network.
+For each point cloud frame of the input, the interpolation time is set to the corresponding timestamps of four input frames for NeuralPCI to generate the corresponding point cloud.
+And then the neural field is optimized on runtime in a self-supervised manner without relying on ground truth.
+In the inference stage after optimization, NeuralPCI receives a reference point cloud and an arbitrary interpolation frame moment as input to generate the point cloud of the associated spatio-temporal location.